nfrade/gaston/ROADMAP.md

 **vocabulary**

-`'self'` is used to indicate that your talking about your self in the context of multiple clients
+`self` is used to indicate that your talking about your self in the context of multiple clients

 ---
 ##sourcemaps